 There is a documented clear division of responsibilities between the Chairman and the Chief Executive Officer to ensure that there is a balance of power and authority between leadership of the Board and executive leadership.

 Day to day responsibility for the running of the Company is delegated to executive management.
 However, there are a number of matters where, because of their importance to the Group, it is not considered appropriate to do this.
-The Board therefore has a documented schedule of matters reserved for its decision.
-This schedule is available here: Matters reserved for the Board
+The Board therefore has a documented schedule of matters reserved for its decision which can be found here.

-There are typically 8 board meetings a year, although an additional meeting was held in FY2021.
+There are typically eight board meetings a year, although an additional meeting was held in FY2021.
 At least once annually, the Board meets at one of G&H’s locations other than its head office in Ilminster.
 This allows the non-executive directors the opportunity to gain a deeper understanding of other G&H businesses and to meet local staff.
-During FY2020, this was not possible due to Covid-19 travel restrictions, so a number of board meetings were conducted by video conference due to the pandemic, but we were able to hold face-to-face meetings in Ilminster in July and Ashford in September after the UK restrictions were eased.
-We expect to hold a meeting at one of our US sites in FY2021 if the current travel restrictions are lifted.
+During FY2021, the majority of board meetings were held by video conference due to the pandemic, but we were able to hold face-to-face meetings in Ilminster in July and Ashford in September after the UK restrictions were eased.
+We expect to hold a meeting at one of our US sites in FY2022 if appropriate given the pandemic induced restrictions.

 Meetings between the non-executive directors, without the executive directors present are scheduled in the Board’s annual programme.
 These meetings are encouraged by the Chairman and provide the non-executive directors with a forum in which to share experiences and to discuss wider business topics, fostering debate in Board and committee meetings and strengthening working relationships.